Sound trademark: United States

 In the United States, the test for whether a sound can serve as a trademark "depends on [the] aural perception of the listener which may be as fleeting as the sound itself unless, of course, the sound is so inherently different or distinctive that it attaches to the subliminal mind of the listener to be awakened when heard and to be associated with the source or event with which it struck".

 This was the fairly strict test applied by the US Trademark Trial and Appeal Board in the case of General Electric Broadcasting Co., 199 USPQ 560, in relation to the timed toll of a ship's bell clock.

-More famously, Harley-Davidson attempted to register as a trademark the distinctive "chug" of a Harley-Davidson motorcycle engine.
+More famously, Harley-Davidson attempted to register as a trademark the distinctive "chug" of the Harley-Davidson motorcycle engine.
 In 1994, the company filed its application with the following description: "The mark consists of the exhaust sound of applicant's motorcycles, produced by V-twin, common crankpin motorcycle engines when the goods are in use."
 Nine of Harley-Davidson's competitors filed oppositions against the application, arguing that cruiser-style motorcycles of various brands use the same crankpin V-twin engine which produces the same sound.
-After six years of litigation, with no end in sight, in early 2000, Harley-Davidson withdrew their application.
+After six years of litigation, with no end in sight, in early 2000, Harley-Davidson withdrew its application.

-Other companies have been more successful in registering their distinctive sounds: MGM and their lion's roar; the NBC chimes; famous basketball team the Harlem Globetrotters and their theme song "Sweet Georgia Brown"; Intel and the three-second chord sequence used with the Pentium processor; THX and its "Deep Note"; Federal Signal Corporation and the sound of their "Q2B" fire truck siren; AT&T and the spoken letters "AT&T" accompanied by music; RKO with a combined moving image and sound mark depicting the RKO Pictures radio tower transmitting a Morse-code like signal; and 20th Century Studios with the famous fanfare composed by Alfred Newman.
+Other companies have been more successful in registering their distinctive sounds: MGM and the lion's roar, the NBC chimes, famous basketball team the Harlem Globetrotters and their theme song, "Sweet Georgia Brown", Intel and the three-second chord sequence used with the Pentium processor, THX and its "Deep Note", Federal Signal Corporation and the sound of its "Q2B" fire truck siren, AT&T and the spoken letters "AT&T" accompanied by music, RKO with a combined moving image and sound mark depicting the RKO Pictures radio tower transmitting a Morse-code like signal, and 20th Century Studios with the famous introductory fanfare composed by Alfred Newman.